wellloy1/wellloy1/README.md

 Hi there!

-I am a software engineer from Israel, live in Netanya.
+I am a software engineer from Israel, Netanya.

 I'm working for tech companies on the following technologies: